nicoolas25/gorsse/README.md

 Of course all of this project is tied to the Ruby world.
 You can have it all for free with other platforms like Meteor.

+## TODOs

+* Add tests both for the Go code and the Ruby code
+* Add documentation about proxying via nginx
+* Add more options to configure the connection handler
+* Any other useful stuff that I didn't think of...

+## Contributions

+They're welcome!
+Just know that this is a toy project for me yet.
+Even if I'll be glad to receive contributions and advices about it I may not be able to provide a excellent level of support.

 ## Licence